Co-Parenting and COVID-19

 Remember: A pandemic is not a reason to keep your children away from their other parent.
 Regular parenting time schedules should be maintained, unless someone is self-isolating or under quarantine.

-How do we practice social distancing during an exchange?
+How do we practice physical distancing during an exchange?

 How do we parent from two or more homes if self-isolation is required or someone develops symptoms?